ruse-traveler/StGammaJetAnalysisInPP/PythiaGenerator/README.md

  - **GammaJetAnalysis.h:** This is the analysis performed on each event.
 This is the main piece of code where the various trees are filled.
  - **GammaJetSystem.h:** This file contains a bunch of miscellaneous variables and methods which aid in the analysis.
  - **GammaJetHistory.h:** This file contains the definition of the 'history' class.
 It provides a brief overview of the event, as well as a complete list of particles which participated in the event and some of their properties.
- - **GammaJet$\star$.h:** -- The remaining files contain the definitions of the Event, Trigger, Track, Vertex, and Parton classes used in `GammaJetAnalysis.h`.
+ - **GammaJet{Etc}.h:** These contain the definitions of the Event, Trigger, Track, Vertex, and Parton classes used in `GammaJetAnalysis.h`.
 These are just containers and helper functions to make the analysis code easier to follow / modify.
+ - The remaining files are just small shell scripts that may be useful.

 Note that despite all the files being named `GammaJet*`, this module does generate both $\gamma$- *and* $\pi^{0}$-triggered events.
 The trigger is controlled by uncommenting and commenting the `HardQCD:all = on` and `PromptPhoton:all = on` lines in `GammaJetExecute.cmnd` for $\pi^{0}$ and $\gamma$ triggers respectively.
 (Make sure *both* aren't commented or uncommented...)